sezanzeb/input-remapper/README.md

 ## Installation

 Below are instructions for certain distributions.
+If your distribution is not included, we provide `Manual installation` instructions.

-Contributions are welcomed for missing distributions.
+We welcome contributors for missing distributions.

-Distributions may lag with the latest bug fixes.
-For some users, it may be desirable to install the latest version using the `Manual` method below.
+Please note that distributions may lag with the latest bug fixes.
+For some users, it may be desirable to install the latest version using the `Manual installation` method below.

 ##### Manjaro/Arch